jq153387/avancevl.github.io/people/sow.md

 	1. Is there frequent communication and updates with management and rest of the team?
 	1. Are there lots of constructive suggestions to management or the team to achieve the team goals?
 	1. Is the “Service Provider” a hard worker, or tries to do the minimum work possible to complete the SOW.
+1. By Deliverable Deadline (Launch Date)
+	1. Front-end live in production
+	1. Are all features fully completed by the “Deliverables Deadline”?
+	1. If there are delays, is the reason and extent of delay reasonable?

 ### Invoice Payment and Schedule